 Later I read the book My Uncle Martin’s Words for America by MLK’s niece, Angela Farris Watkins.

 It’s a very interesting reading about Martin Luther King Jr from the point of view of his niece.
 It too focuses on the major events that MLK was so passionate about and the powerful words listed above.
 After reading this story, we compare and contrast the two books together first in groups and then share out creating one large Venn diagram on chart paper.

 We then discuss the meaning of some of MLK’s famous phrases such as:

 There are a lot of activities above, so feel free to pick and choose or even modify them to your liking and class’s needs!
 All of these activities above are FREE to download at my TpT store.
 I even added some writing pieces (not mentioned above) for your students to complete.
-You can access it by clicking here.
+Check it out by clicking here.

 Of course, there is definitely more than can be taught using the above resources – such as character traits, author’s purpose, theme, main idea, sequencing, and diversity.

 Here’s to the love inspired by Dr. King.